I am Yi-Hsun Chen, a Ph.D. candidate in the Department of Linguistics at Rutgers University (New Brunswick).

 Currently, I am working on Superlative Modifiers.
 The central goals of my dissertation are three-fold.
 One goal is to provide a unified account of superlative modifiers, explaining why they show the same ambiguity between speaker ignorance and speaker concession across natural languages.
 Another goal is to explain why the (un)availability of the two meanings is restricted by the syntactic distribution of superlative modifiers.

-The other goal is to offer a decompositional analysis of superlative modifiers, explaining why their morphological makeup is cross-linguistically related to quantity adjectives and superlative morphemes in general.
+The other goal is to offer a decompositional analysis of superlative modifiers, explaining why quantity adjectives are the common core of their morphological makeup across natural languages and why the superlative morpheme is involved in some languages.